varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stochastic-differential-equations.md

 (content:references:discretization)=
 ## Discretization Approaches
 In general, we cannot develop an analytical solution to Eqn. {eq}`eq-ito-process`; however, we can create an approximate numerical solution by discretization.
-This is an issue because we sometimes may want to use a more sophisticated model for the price of `XYZ`, for example a stochastic volatility model that can better capture changes in market conditions.
+This is an issue because sometimes we may want to use more sophisticated models for the price of `XYZ`, for example, a stochastic volatility model that better captures changes in market conditions.

 ### Stochastic Volatility Models
-For both the standard Brownian motion and the geometric Brownian motion equations, we have assumed that both the drift coefficient $\mu$ and the diffusion coefficient $\sigma^{2}$ are constant.
+For both the standard Brownian motion and the geometric Brownian motion equations, we have assumed that the drift coefficient $\mu$ and the diffusion coefficient $\sigma^{2}$ are constant.
 There are situations where both $\mu$ and $\sigma$ can reasonably be assumed to be constants, but in many practical cases, this is not true, particularly in the case of $\sigma$.

 ## Extension to multiple simultaneous assets
 Fill me in.